 Some mistaken us as a fish farm, but we’re not.
 We have a backyard Aquaponic system that we use Koi and Tilapia to ‘fuel’ our crops.
-It’s easy to get over-run with fish; especially because I instinctively have a need to save the baby fry from being eaten when they show up in the tanks.
-When I end up with more fish than needed, I sell off the surplus to free up the tanks and to help recoup some of the expenses of running the greenhouse.
+It’s easy to get over-run with fish; especially because I have a need to save the baby fry from being eaten when they show up in the tanks.
+When I end up with more fish than need, I sell off the surplus to free up the tanks and to help recoup some of the expenses of running the greenhouse.

 I also sell off equipment and items such as aquariums, excess pvc pipe, fish tank filters, etc. that i no longer need or use; and fish food and will soon be adding fish Pond food to my list soon.

 As you can see in the photos, our fish are very healthy.

 If you are interested in purchasing tilapia, please contact me using the form below and I’ll get back to you as soon as possible.

 Tilapia are purchased for many reasons; for aquaponic systems, as pets, to clear out ponds of algae and excessive vegetation, and for consumption.
 They are hearty, beautiful fish.

 Visit our home page for an approximate number of fish that we currently have for sale.
 For additional information, visit the related pages under ‘Resources’ in the menu above.